Toad024/3430A224_2023430501/README.md

 Compile the program with a compatible C++ compiler.
 Run the program.
+Write in the consol: "./Program_Name 'space' " <number_of_elements> 'space' <YES/NO>
-Enter the number of elements you want in the array.
+Enter the number of elements you want in the array and if you want or not to see the arrays.
-If you enter more than 20, random numbers will be generated automatically; otherwise, you will be prompted to input each number manually.
+If you enter more than 20 elements, random numbers will be generated automatically; otherwise, you will be prompted to input each number manually.
 Observe the output of the original and sorted arrays, along with the time taken by each algorithm.

 Example Output